 Using WinX HD Video Converter Deluxe, you can change the format from HEVC to H.264 in a few of clicks.

 Step 1.
 Launch this HEVC converter and then click the +Video button to load the source 4K HEVC file you play with dropping framers.

 Step 2.
 Output Profile window pops up.
 Go to General Profiles > MP4 Video (Codec: h264+aac) > OK.

 Step 3 (Optional).
 The resolution of the selected output format – MP4 Video – is set as 'keep origin' by default.
-If you would like to convert 4K to 1080P, click the gear icon to get access to settings window.
+If you would like to convert 4K to 1080P, click the gear icon to get access to settings window, change frame rate from 60fps to 30fps.
 Move to Resolution in Video Options panel, open the drop-down list and choose 1920x1080 or lower resolutions as the value.
 Click OK.

 • Check Hardware Accelerator options (Intel or nVIDIA or both according to your GPUs) to turn on hardware-based transcodder.